openharmony/docs/en/device-dev/subsystems/development-guidelines-on-application-signature-verification.md

 ### Signature Verification<a name="section11470123816297"></a>

-Verification of applications released in the application market, debugging applications signed with debugging certificates of the application market, and OpenHarmony self-signed applications
+To verify applications released in the application market, debugging applications signed with debugging certificates of the application market, and OpenHarmony self-signed applications, perform the following steps:

 1. Construct the VerifyResult structure.